-^{}Kits are subject to change based on updated and product availability
+\Kits are subject to change based on updated and product availability

 Students are required to obtain their own school supplies including the usual writing instruments and notebooks.
 Students will be charged for missing classes.
-Once a student has been made available 1500 hours of training, but has attended less hours, an hourly charge (\$9.75 per clock hour) will be assessed for overtime attendance at the current hourly rate.
-Projected overtime fees may be charged monthly on a student account, but will be updated and reconciled upon leaving the school or graduating.
-Late fees will be charged for each unexcused absences \$10.
+Once a student has been \made available\ 1500 hours of training, but has attended less hours, an hourly charge (\$9.75 per clock hour) will be assessed for \overtime attendance\ at the current hourly rate.
+Projected overtime fees may be charged monthly on a student account, but will be updated and reconciled upon leaving the school or graduating Students are allowed 3 absences without penalty.
 Students utilizing VA education benefits shall not be charged a penalty, including assessment of late fees, denial of access to classes, libraries, or other institutional facilities, or be required to borrow additional funds because of the individual's inability to meet their financial obligations due to the delayed disbursement of a payment to be provided by the Department of Veterans Affairs.